RoyalMamba/MeraSaarthi/RESEARCH.md

 *Use Case 1: Weather Information*
 User: "What's the weather like in Mumbai today?"

 Saarthi: "The weather in Mumbai today is partly cloudy with a maximum temperature of 32 degrees Celsius."
+**(Possible through BARD's realtime response integration)**

 *Use Case 2: Recipe Request*
 User: "How do I make a paneer tikka masala?"